LibreSprite/LibreSprite/SCRIPTING.md

       crops the sprite to the specified dimensions.

    - `saveAs(fileName, asCopy)`:
      - fileName: String.
-The new name of the file
+The new name of the file.
      - asCopy: If true, the file is saved as a copy.
 Requires fileName to be specified.
       returns: Nothing
       saves the sprite.